Making the Case for Investing in Strengthening the Social Service Workforce Across Sectors: 17-21 October 2022

-This year, Social Service Workforce Week will be held from 17 October through 21 October.
-The theme for the week is: Making the Case for Investing in Strengthening the Social Service Workforce Across Sectors.
-During the week, we will be hosting two virtual events, releasing two new publications and publishing a series of blog posts to:
+This year, Social Service Workforce Week was held from 17 October through 21 October.
+The theme for the week was: Making the Case for Investing in Strengthening the Social Service Workforce Across Sectors.
+During the week, we hosted two virtual events, released three new guidance documents and published a series of blog posts and worker profiles to:

 - examine the diverse roles of social service workers when located across various sectors, such as health and education, and within humanitarian contexts;

 - exchange learning on how the social service workforce can work most effectively when located in community settings across these different sectors, and